Trigonometric Equations in Cambridge IGCSE Mathematics (0580/0607): Solving sin x, cos x and tan x Explained

 Why this is safe: this page owns the Trigonometric Equations revision-guide angle, while Tutopiya’s Trigonometric Equations subtopic page owns the learning resource and the free Trigonometric Equations quiz owns the practice.

-Trigonometric Equations appear in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607) whenever examiners ask you to find angles that satisfy an equation such as 2 sin x = 1 or 3 cos θ + 1 = 0.
-The method is not difficult — isolate the trig ratio, use your calculator or the graph, then list every solution in the stated interval.
+Trigonometric Equations appear in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607) whenever examiners ask you to find all angles that satisfy an equation such as 2 sin x = 1 or cos x = −0.5 within a stated interval.
+The method combines inverse trig on your calculator with symmetry from the unit circle.
 This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- Isolate sin, cos or tan first, then use sin⁻¹, cos⁻¹ or tan⁻¹ on your calculator for the principal value.
+- Use sin⁻¹, cos⁻¹ or tan⁻¹ on your calculator for the principal value, then find other solutions using symmetry.

 What are Trigonometric Equations in Cambridge IGCSE Maths?